foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.3.12 - 2017/12/?? =

+* Playlist - disregarding player dimensions when using horizontal playlist - to make sure they line up nicely

 = 6.3.11 - 2017/11/20 =

 * New feature - Sticky Video - lets your viewers continue watching the video as they scroll past it.
 It applies to desktop computer displays - minimal width of 1200 pixels.
 See Setting -> FV Player -> Skin -> Sticky Video